Ishatapader/Real-Time-Driver-Monitoring-System/README.md

 ## Usage

-**Start monitoring:**
+**Run the monitoring system:**

 ```bash
 python main.py
 ```

-Sit normally while it calibrates at the start.
-Press `m` to mute or unmute the alarm.
-Press `q` to quit.
+Sit normally during the brief calibration phase at startup.
+Press `m` to mute/unmute the alert, `q` to quit.

-**View the dashboard:**
+**Review session data:**

 ```bash
 streamlit run dashboard.py
 ```

-This opens a browser window showing how many warnings happened and a chart of each one over time.
+Opens a browser dashboard showing total warnings and time-series charts for each metric.